takanori88/wwa2project/src/data/glossary.md

 ### A quiet trigger for a **mental blue screen**, striking when you least expect it!

+## 🫣 Overinterpretation:

+An observer's act of excessively interpreting the intentions of a superior.
+Usually results in unintended chaos affecting subordinates and related parties.

+> 💥 **Chance of collateral damage: 90%**

+## 🧪 Context Contamination:

+A phenomenon where previous conversations with AI unintentionally bleed into new outputs,
+tainting the desired response.

+> 🧼 **Recommended countermeasure:**
+> Start a fresh session when precision is critical.

 ## Season 1

 The record of events before and after awakening.